mal0andre/mal0andre/README.md

 My name is Malo

 # 💫 About Me:
-📕 I'm currently studying<br>🔎 I'm looking for a tutor for a school<br>🖥️ I will try to work in the field of cybercrime
+📕 I'm currently studying<br>🔎 Just learning this year <br>🖥️ I will try to work in the field of cybercrime

 ## 🌐 Socials: